AJAskey/FRED-Tools/README.md

 1. Release - Queries FRED for all the Release data available.
 2. Series - Queries FRED for individual Series or all Series associated with a Release.
+3. Observations - Queries FRED for date/value pairs associated with a Series.
-3. Category - Queries FRED for Category data available. *(This one needs some more work.)*
+4. Category - Queries FRED for Category data available. *(This one needs some more work.)*

 ---